|I'm almost an angrier looking CR90! Rarrrrrr!|

 - Second, this is INCREDIBLY telegraphing to your opponent that it's coming.
 So they will target that ship first.
 If the ship dies, the squadrons don't pop out.
-They are dead, and your opponent gets points for them (or they don't deploy at all, which is effectively the same).
+They are dead, and your opponent gets points for them (and they don't deploy at all, which is even better as he spent zero effort killing them).
 You may be able to jump your opponent with this once or twice, but people WILL start to see this coming, and target the Pelta (or whatever ship you have this on) to kill it before they pop out.
 Let's say you get the DREAM!
 You fire a bunch of dice from your Pelta into Demolisher (that is somehow in range and hasn't attacked you??????) and then you drop off 3 B-wings with a Flight Commander.
 Do you think your opponent is going to let that happen again?
 I doubt it, personally, and that's why I'm not sold on it.
 If I see you have a ship with Rapid Launch Bays and remove some B-wings for it, I'm going to throw as much long range damage as I can at it, trying to kill it fast.

 - You also NEED to either LAND in range of a ship (with Flight Commander on the ship) or start the turn in range of one, and you also want to make sure that you outbid and go first against it so you can hit it with those squadrons AGAIN.
 That's a LOT to put together for a janky B-wing explosion bomb.